 Ken Burns calls Jonathan Eig a "master storyteller."
-Eig is the author of five books, two of them New York Times best sellers.
+Eig is the author of five books, three of them New York Times best sellers.
 He was born in Brooklyn and graduated from Northwestern University’s Medill School of Journalism.

 Eig is a former staff writer for The Wall Street Journal, where he remains a contributing writer.
 Eig has also written for The New York Times, The New Yorker, The Washington Post, and Slate.com, among others.
 Prior to The Wall Street Journal, he worked as a feature writer for Chicago magazine and as a news reporter for The Dallas Morning News and The New Orleans Times-Picayune.